prebid/prebid.github.io/dev-docs/module-rules.md

 1. Modules must not add any pixel, iframe, cookie or local storage directly onto the page.
 Rather, they must use wrapper-provided mechanisms for usersyncs, cookies, and local storage.
 1. All modules must support the creation of multiple concurrent instances.
 This means, for example, they cannot rely on mutable global variables.
     - PBJS: Writing to the global window object must be non-intrusive, disclosed, and done in a way that supports multiple instances.
-1. Modules must not include polyfills or override standard or Prebid JavaScript functions.
+1. Modules must not include polyfills and must not override standard or Prebid JavaScript functions
 1. Endpoint domain names cannot be fully variable.
 At some point, they won't be able contain any variables at all. e.g. $PARAM1.example.com.
-1. In order to be listed on the Prebid.org website, a module must be in a Prebid open source repository.
+1. To be listed on the Prebid.org website, a module must be in a Prebid open source repository.
 1. Prebid.js requests and responses must be secure HTTPS.
 1. Prebid.js modules must not use the PREBID_GLOBAL variable nor otherwise obtain a pointer to the global PBJS object.
 This preserves data integrity.